Jimmy444-boot/Data_studio_4_Revenue_analysis/README.md

 Building an Interactive Looker studio

 objectives:
-Understand the revenue for the an online store
+Understand the revenue for an online store

 critical Questions:
 1. Is revenue growing monthly?